-The phylogeny of lissamphibians follows the work of Pyron (2014).
-However, several data bases have been used for the temporal calibration of the tree: Germain and Laurin (2009) was used for the urodeles, whereas Feng et al. (2017), supplemented by Bossuyt and Roelants (2009) and Pyron (2014), was used for the anurans as well as more rootward nodes (Batrachia, Lissamphibia, Tetrapoda; also Amniota).
-Marjanović and Laurin (2014) was used for the Ranidae, Ceratophryidae, and Hylidae.
+The phylogeny of lissamphibians follows the work of Jetz and Pyron (2018).
+However, several other sources have been used for the temporal calibration of the tree: Germain and Laurin (2009) was used for the urodeles, whereas Feng et al. (2017), supplemented by Bossuyt and Roelants (2009) and Pyron (2014), was used for the anurans as well as more rootward nodes (Batrachia, Lissamphibia, Tetrapoda; also Amniota).
+Marjanović and Laurin (2014) was used for the Ranidae, Ceratophryidae and Hylidae.

 The sediments that have preserved the temnospondyls Apateon and Sclerocephalus are not easy to correlate with each other or with the global chronostratigraphic scale.
 Combining stratigraphic information from Schoch (2014a), Schneider et al. (2015) and Werneburg (2018), we have placed all three sampled species (A. pedestris, A. caducus, S. haeuseri) at the Sakmarian/Artinskian stage boundary (Permian; 290.1 Ma ago); combining stratigraphic information from Schneider et al. (2015) with the phylogeny in Schoch (2014a), we have tentatively placed the divergence between the two Apateon species (which are not sister-groups: Schoch 2014a) at the Kasimovian/Gzhelian stage boundary (Carboniferous; 303.7 Ma ago).
-The age of the last common ancestor of Apateon and Sclerocephalus depends strongly on temnospondyl phylogeny, which remains unresolved (Pardo et al. 2017b; Marjanović and Laurin 2018; and numerous references in both); as a compromise between the different options, we have provisionally placed it at the boundary between the Early and the Late Carboniferous (Serpukhovian/Bashkirian, 323.2 Ma ago) where applicable.
+The age of the last common ancestor of Apateon and Sclerocephalus depends strongly on temnospondyl phylogeny, which remains unresolved (Pardo et al. 2017b; Marjanović and Laurin 2019; and numerous references in both); as a compromise between the various options, we have provisionally placed it at the boundary between the Early and the Late Carboniferous (Serpukhovian/Bashkirian, 323.2 Ma ago) where applicable.

 For the birds, Pons et al. (2005) was used for the Laridae, Wang et al. (2013) for the Phasianidae and Gonzales et al. (2009) for the Anatidae.
-The temporal calibration was taken from Prum et al. (2015) as recommended by Berv and Field (2017); gaps were filled in using the database http://www.birdtree.org.
+The temporal calibration was taken from Prum et al. (2015) as recommended by Berv and Field (2017); gaps were filled in using the database www.birdtree.org.

 Several papers, mainly Tarver et al. (2016), were used for the phylogeny and divergence times of mammals.
-For the Muridae, two references were used: Lecompte et al. (2008) and the website “Mammals species of the World” (http://vertebrates.si.edu) for the position of two taxa: Mesocricetus auratus and Peromyscus melanophrys.
+For the Muridae, three references were used: Lecompte et al. (2008), Zhuang et al. (2015 [Zhuang, 2015 #23723]), and Lu et al. (2017 [Lu, 2017 #23725]) for the position of two taxa: Mesocricetus auratus and Peromyscus melanophrys.
 Other species were placed following the work of Meredith et al. (2011), which also gives divergence times.
-We caution, however, that all available molecular dates for Paleogene and earlier mammal nodes may be overestimates (Berv and Field 2017).
+We caution, however, that all available molecular dates for Paleogene and earlier mammal nodes are controversial and may be overestimates (Berv and Field 2017).

 Three references were also used to integrate squamates in the phylogenetic tree and for the calibration of divergence times: Brandley et al. (2005), Rabosky et al. (2014), Reeder (2003).
 Sterli et al. (2013) was used for turtles.

 For turtles, there is now a near-consensus that they are diapsids, a hypothesis that is not necessarily incompatible with an origin among “parareptiles” (Laurin and Piñeiro 2017).
-Thus, following most recent molecular phylogenies (e.g., Hugall et al. 2007; Irisarri et al. 2017 [Hugall, 2007 #15429]), we have inserted them as the sister-group of Archosauria.
+Thus, following most recent molecular phylogenetic analyses (e.g., Hugall et al. 2007; Irisarri et al. 2017 [Hugall, 2007 #15429]), we have inserted them as the sister-group of Archosauria.